enegalan/request-manager/README.md

   - `abortController` (AbortController): AbortController instance (created automatically if not provided)
   - `cancelToken` (Function|Object): Cancel token or cancel function for other libraries
   - `requestKey` (string|number|Function, optional): Key to identify duplicate requests.
 If provided, requests with the same key will share the same ID and cancel previous ones.
 If not provided, the cleaned URL is used as the key.
 Can be a string, number, or function that returns a key.
-  - `verbose` (boolean): If true, cancellation errors will include messages
   - `noCancel` (boolean): If true, this request will not cancel previous requests with the same ID, allowing concurrent requests.
 Useful for lazy loading scenarios where multiple requests should execute in parallel.

 **Returns:** Promise that resolves/rejects based on the most recent request